 The parish, its employees, and volunteers are stakeholders of this project.

-Normally, the project team meets regularly from April through September every Thursday ~10:00 am – 11:00 am at the garden.
+Normally, the project team meets weekly from April through September.
 The project team meets less frequently in the fall through the first frost.
-Thereafter, the meeting times are selected by the team to meet indoors on select Thursdays in late fall, winter, and early spring.
+Thereafter, the meeting times are selected by the team to meet indoors.

 453 NM-165, Placitas (approximately 4+ miles from I25 on the north side)